 4.4 Bats

-There is a number of Bat Species for which UK Species Action Plans exist however the Board is not concentrating on one species.
-For most bats habitat fragmentation and a loss of roosting sites is the primary source of decline.

-4.4.1 Targets and Actions
+UK species Action Plans have been produced for many Bat species however the Board has agreed not to concentrate on one species but on all bats.

-The Board has identified two targets for Bats to be delivered by four Board actions:
+The Board has identified two targets for Bat species:

 1. Enhance habitat for bats

-Actions: maintain areas of open water in drainage ditches for Daubenton's Bats, erect 5 bat boxes in suitable locations to provide summer roost sites and retain veteran trees adjacent to IDB maintained drains where possible
+Action: maintain areas of open water in drainage ditches for Daubenton's bats and erect bat boxes in suitable locations to provide summer roost sites

-2. Ascertain bat population
+2. Ascertain the bat population

-Action: survey trees and IDB structures for the presence of bats prior to commencement of improvement or capital works
+Action: Survey trees and IDB structures for the presence of bats prior to commencement of improvement or capital works

-4.4.2 Indicators and reporting

-The first Target action will be shown delivered by indicators of:
+The first Board Target action will be shown delivered by indicators of:

-- Length of open water

-- Number of bat boxes erected
+- the area of open water and - · the number of bat boxes erected number of surveys

-- % of trees retained

-The second Target action will be shown delivered by indicators of:
+The second board target action will be shown delivered by indicators of:

-• Number of surveys undertaken

 Reporting will be ongoing throughout the life of the BAP

-Offices at

-Coleshill

-Doncaster

-Dublin

-Edinburgh

-Exeter

-Haywards Heath

-Limerick

-Newcastle upon Tyne

-Newport

-Saltaire

-Skipton

-Tadcaster

-Thirsk

-Wallingford

-Warrington

-Registered Office South Barn Broughton Hall SKIPTON North Yorkshire BD23 3AE

-t:+44(0)1756 799919 e:info@jbaconsulting.com

-Jeremy Benn Associates Ltd Registered in England 3246693

-Visit our website www.jbaconsulting.com